turingschool/curriculum/source/projects/jsblogger.markdown

 <%= image_tag @article.image.url(:medium) %>
 ```

 If it's so easy, why don't we do it right now?
 The catch is that paperclip doesn't do the image manipulation itself, it relies on a package called *imagemagick*.
 Image processing libraries like this are notoriously difficult to install.
-If you're on Linux, it might be as simple as @sudo apt-get install imagemagick@.
-On OS X, if you have Mac Ports installed, it'd just be @sudo port install imagemagick@.
+If you're on Linux, it might be as simple as `sudo apt-get install imagemagick`.
+On OS X, if you have Homebrew installed, it'd be `brew install imagemagick`.
 On windows you need to download an copy some EXEs and DLLs.
 It can be a hassle, which is why we won't do it during this class.

 ### Installing HAML/SASS